Medicare accreditation for a home hospice agency

 During its existence, 21st Century Health Care Consultants has successfully helped establish, obtain licensure and obtain Medicare accreditation for more than 1500 Home Health Care businesses.
 21st Century Health Care Consultants have assisted clients in the establishment of such home care businesses in all states that do not require a certificate of need (meaning the state is not accepting new license applications).
 We pride ourselves in our ability to complete state Home Health Care license applications, Medicare applications quickly, without error.
 We successfully prepare our clients for their home care license inspections and Medicare Accreditation surveys.
 In our long history, we have never had a Home Health Care business fail to obtain its state license or home hospice Medicare accreditation.

-Today 21st Century has 23 full time employees located at its Florida headquarters and has satellite offices in Sugar Land, Texas (a suburb of Houston), Dallas, Los Angeles and Chicago.
+Today 21st Century has 40+ full time employees located at its Florida headquarters.
 During its existence, 21st Century has obtained licensure and accreditation for over 1500 health care organizations.
 We have assisted clients in the establishment of such Home Care Businesses in 43 of the 50 states.

 We offer and pride ourselves at being the best in the areas of “Skilled Medicare, Hospice and Private Duty Accreditation Preparation and Certification”.